LeadershipOctober 18, 2022

 • Intellectual Stimulation.
 This involves the leader stimulating his or her followers' thinking or encouraging them to think differently.
 The leader may challenge assumptions, teach new ideas and knowledge, introduce new concepts and theories, encourage risk-taking, allow experimentation with different approaches to problems, provide opportunities for training and development, create a sense of excitement about work (or an organization's products), or offer information that people need to make better decisions about their work activities.

-Inspirational Motivation: Transformational leaders have high emotional intelligence
+Inspirational Motivation: Transformative leaders have high emotional intelligence

-Transformational leaders have high levels of emotional intelligence.
-They are able to understand and manage their own emotions, as well as those and can read the emotions of the people they lead.
-This self-awarenessemotional intelligence allows leadersthem to assess situations effectively and make decisions that benefit everyone involved.
+Transformative leaders have high levels of emotional intelligence.
+They are able to understand and manage their own emotions, as well as those, and can read the emotions of the people they lead.
+This self-awareness allows leaders to assess situations effectively and make decisions that benefit everyone involved.
 Self-aware leaders recognize how feelings can influence their behavior and make conscious efforts to remain positive when giving feedback or delivering bad news.
 They know this eases resistance and improves the likelihood of acceptance.

-Self-awareness is another characteristic of transformational leaders.
-Self-aware leaders are able to understand their feelings and emotions and therefore how they influence their behavior.
-As a result, these types of leaders know that it's important for them to stay positive when giving feedback or delivering bad news because it will be easier for others to accept what they're saying if they seem confident in themselves (and therefore in their subordinates).
+Self-awareness is another characteristic of transformative leaders.
+Self-aware leaders can understand their feelings and emotions and how they influence their behavior.
+As a result, these types of leaders know that it's important to stay positive when giving feedback or delivering bad news because it will be easier for others to accept what they're saying if they seem confident in themselves (and, therefore in their subordinates).

-Transformational leaders are inspirational.
+Transformative leaders are inspirational.
 They inspire others to be the best they can be.
-They have a clear vision and communicate it effectively, so that everyone knows what they are working toward and why it is important.
-Transformational leaders are also energizing: they motivate individuals to take action, help them find meaning in their work, and encourage them when times get tough.
+They have a clear vision and communicate it effectively so that everyone knows what they are working toward and why it is important.
+Transformative leaders are also energizing: they motivate individuals to take action, help them find meaning in their work, and encourage them when times get tough.

-SA final trait shared by transformative leaders is high self-confidence—the courage necessary tofor makeing difficult decisions when no one else can see a solution or would expect you to find one—is an important attribute for transformative leaders.
-A. This strong sense of self provides crucial stability within a group.
-Displaying confidence in oneself (and in one’s subordinates) puts everyone at ease and supports positive forward movement..is particularly important for transformative leaders.
+A final trait shared by transformative leaders is high self-confidence.
+This strong sense of self provides crucial stability within a group.
+Displaying confidence in oneself (and in one’s subordinates) puts everyone at ease and supports the positive forward movement.

-Intellectual Stimulation: Transformational leaders think outside the box
+Intellectual Stimulation: Transformative leaders think outside the box

 Idealized Influence: Transformative leaders act ethically